viebel/klipse/README.md

 # Integration

-In order to integrate the klipse plugin on a blog, library documentation or any other web page, add the following `javascript` tag **at the end of the page body** according to the language of the code snippets:
+In order to integrate the klipse plugin on a blog, library documentation or any other web page, add the following `javascript` element **at the end of the page body** according to the language of the code snippets:

 **You need also to add `<!DOCTYPE html>` at the top of your html file and  `<meta charset="utf-8">` right after your `<head>`.**

 Here is an [interactive guide](https://book.klipse.tech/) of the klipse snippets.

-If you want to host the javascript tag from your own server, see [host klipse locally]().
+If you want to host the javascript element from your own server, see [host klipse locally]().

 ## javascript